ceph/ceph/doc/releases/nautilus.rst

 Notable Changes
 ---------------

+* `CVE-2019-10222` - Fixed a denial of service vulnerability where an unauthenticated client of Ceph Object Gateway could trigger a crash from an uncaught exception

 * Nautilus-based librbd clients can now open images on Jewel clusters.

 * The RGW `num_rados_handles` has been removed.
 If you were using a value of